 Everyone in my neighborhood went through this process.
 Although each state differs, a similar safeguard exists everywhere to ensure everyone is paid correctly.

 In a settlement or judgment, you probably have to put up the adjuster’s 20% before you see your proceeds.
 Prepare accordingly.

-At this point, the adjuster, law office, and insurance company are completely out of the picture.
-It’s just us and the mortgage company.
+At this point, the adjuster, law office, and insurance company are entirely out of the picture.
+It’s just the mortgage company and us.

 The mortgage company has a lien against the insured property.
-In most states, this process is in place to ensure that mortgage companies can establish some sort of accountability.
+In most states, this process is in place to ensure that mortgage companies can establish some accountability.
 This avoids the scenario in which a homeowner files a claim, pockets a substantial check, then walks away unscathed while the mortgage company doesn’t know anything for months or years.
-This happened a lot in 2008, and is a contributing factor to the mortgage crisis.
+This happened a lot in 2008 and was a contributing factor to the mortgage crisis.

 In our case, the mortgage company made it simple.
 We sent a copy of the adjuster’s report, as well as the check, to the mortgage company.
 They create a file (for tracking purposes), sign the check over to us, and send it back.
 The only thing we’re responsible for is to send an inspection report upon roof completion.